LAStools/LAStools/bin/e572las_README.md

 ﻿# e572las

-This tool reads LiDAR in the E57 format from a *.e57 file and converts it to either standard LAS, compressed LAZ, or simple ASCII TXT.
+Reads LiDAR in the E57 format from a *.e57 file and converts it to either standard LAS, compressed LAZ, or simple ASCII TXT.

 By default all scans contained in the E57 file are merged into one output with all invalid points being omitted.
 The points of